riottracker/RtMidi/README.md

     # Verify that it works:
     stack exec -- rtmidi-query

-There is also a `Dockerfile` in the `docker` directory and some `make` targets that can help you verify Linux builds:

-    # Build the image and tag it `haskell-rtmidi-dev`
-    make docker-build

-    # Enter the docker image
-    make docker-repl

-    # Inside the docker image:
-    cabal update && cabal build

-(Note that you can't use any `RtMidi` functions in the containerized env unless you are running a Linux host, and even then you'd probably have to start the process with something like `docker run --device /dev/snd`.)

 ## TODO

 * Add Windows MM support.
 This should only require a few changes to the Cabal file.